UBC-InfoVis/UBC-InfoVis.github.io/README.md

 # Writing Content

 To add content, simply edit one of the files in the content folder.
 For example, to edit the home page you would edit content/index.html.
-Once you push your changes to the repo, GitHub will automatically build and deploy the site using GitHub Actions based on the workflow defined in .github/workflows/build-deploy-jekyll.yml.
-Once this is done (it should take around three minutes) you can view the website at [ubc-infovis.github.io](ubc-infovis.github.io).
-If this looks correct, you can let the current web czar know that the real website at [cs.ubc.ca/group/infovis/](https://www.cs.ubc.ca/group/infovis/) is ready to be updated.
+Once you are done making changes, test them locally and push your changes to the repo.
+If it looks correct, you can let the current web czar know that the real website at [cs.ubc.ca/group/infovis/](https://www.cs.ubc.ca/group/infovis/) is ready to be updated.
 The web czar can then upload the modified files from the Jekyll-generated `_site` folder into infovis folder on the CS department web server, located at `/ubc/cs/research/imager/project/infovis/website`.

 # Local Testing